I published my last essay on this website five years ago. What have I been doing all this time? Having kids!

 I love writing about our various marketing channels.
 But the best part of these past five years?
 Building a team.

-I now head up the Marketing and Design departments at eRetailing.
-There are 12 people on my team.
-They are smart and efficient and talented and I’m proud to be associated with each of them.
+I now head up the Marketing department at eRetailing.
+The people on my team are smart and efficient and talented and I’m proud to be associated with each of them.
 I’m really looking forward to the next five years.